 To add biospecimens to the Inputs list:

-Note: You cannot add samples with the Checked Out, Reserved, Deleted, or Depleted status.

 If you want to add a known sample to this workflow, in the Identifier box, type the appropriate sample identifier, and then click ADD.

 If you want to search for samples to add to this workflow, click the Search Inventory link.
 For more information about how to search for inventory samples, see Using the Search Samples and Worklists Window.
 The specified biospecimens appear in the Inputs list on the Create Workflow page.